suffolklibraries/sljekyll/_events/lowestoft-2019-10-12-sld-gliterary-quiz.md

 breadcrumb: y
 ---

-The Big Fat Gliterary Quiz — a literary quiz with added sparkle.
+Help us celebrate and raise funds for [Suffolk Libraries Day](/suffolk-libraries-day/) with the Big Fat Gliterary Quiz — a literary quiz with added sparkle.
 Can your team beat the Librarians?